 It’s not just the art that people come here for, though.
 One of the most fun things to do in Philadelphia is recreating the scene from “Rocky” by running up the museum steps.
 Blast “Eye of the Tiger,” sprint to the top, and then pose for your picture with the Rocky statue.
 It’s cheesy, but you gotta do it!

-Tickets cost $20 for adults and are good for two consecutive days.
+Tickets cost $25 for adults and are good for two consecutive days.
 It’s open Tuesday-Sunday from 10AM-5PM and until 8:45 on both Wednesday and Friday.
+Click here to learn more and to purchase your tickets online.
 You can get directions to the museum on the map here.

 4. Magic Gardens